hasinthaindrajee/mdtester/math.md

 ## Package overview

 This package provides functions to perform fixed-precision integer arithmetic and fixed-precision decimal arithmetic.
-It includes functions to get the absolute, cosine, sine, root, tangent of a given value, and etc.
+It includes functions to get the absolute, cosine, sine, root, tangent, and more for a given value.

 ## Sample
 The sample given below uses a few functions that are in the `ballerina/math` package.
 Follow the steps given below to run the sample:

-Copy the code given below and save it to a file named `math.bal`.
+1. Copy the code given below to file and save it as `math.bal`.
 ```ballerina
 import ballerina/io;
 import ballerina/math;
 function main(string[] args) {

    // Get the value of Pi from the ‘ballerina/math package’.